-- 1. In assessing a civil penalty under this Section, a court may take into account the seriousness of the violation and the degree of culpability of the defendant. - 2.
-If two (2) or more persons are responsible for a violation of this Act, they shall be jointly and severally liable. - 3.
-A decision by the Commission to initiate a civil enforcement action under this Act requires an affirmative vote of at least five (5) of its members. - C. Any person who violates this Act, causes another person to violate this Act, or aids and abets another person in violating this Act shall be liable, for each violation of this Act, in an administrative proceeding before the Commission held pursuant to the Commission's complaint procedures.
-The Commission may impose administrative penalties in an amount up to the maximum penalty amount allowed under the Commission's penalty guidelines.. - 1.
-For knowing and willful violations of this Act, the Commission shall impose administrative penalties in an amount of at least one thousand dollars (\$1,000) per violation. - 2.
-If two (2) or more persons are responsible for any violation, they shall be jointly and severally liable. - D. The Commission may sue for injunctive relief to enjoin violations or to compel compliance under this Act. - E. The Commission shall develop guidelines for imposing penalties and exercising enforcement discretion under this Act.
-In addition to civil and administrative penalties, the Commission may issue warnings, require forfeiture of funds, including Democracy Dollars, or impose other remedial measures to enforce and oversee compliance with this Act.
+- 3. A decision by the Commission to initiate a civil enforcement action under this Act requires an affirmative vote of at least five (5) of its members. - C. Any person who violates this Act, causes another person to violate this Act, or aids and abets another person in violating this Act shall be liable, for each violation of this Act, in an administrative proceeding before the Commission held pursuant to the Commission's complaint procedures.
+The Commission may impose administrative penalties in an amount up to the maximum penalty amount allowed under the Commission's penalty guidelines five thousand dollars (\$5,000) per violation, or up to three (3) times the amount at issue in the violation, including but not limited to the amount the person unlawfully transferred, received, contributed, expended, gave, used, misrepresented, or failed to return or report properly, whichever is greater.
+In addition to administrative penalties, the Commission may issue warnings or require other remedial measures. - For knowing and willful violations of this Act, the Commission shall impose administrative penalties in an amount of at least one thousand dollars (\$1,000) per violation. - 2.
+If two (2) or more persons are responsible for any violation, they shall be jointly and severally liable. - D. The Commission may sue for injunctive relief to enjoin violations or to compel compliance under this Act. - D.E.
+Any person who receives a financial benefit as a result of a violation of this Act by any person shall be liable for disgorging to the City's General Fund up to the amount of the financial benefit received, including Democracy Dollars, as a result of the violation. - E.F.
+The Commission shall develop guidelines for imposing penalties and exercising enforcement discretion under this Act.
+In addition to civil and administrative penalties, the Commission may issue warnings require forfeiture of funds, including Democracy Dollars, or impose other remedial measures to enforce and oversee compliance with this Act.